itsee-birmingham/standalone_collation_editor/docs/services-file.md

 - always - everywhere in every witness

-You can decide which of these you want your system to support and must ensure that the selected scopes can be stored and retrieved through the service file.
+You can decide which of these you want your system to support and must ensure that the selected scopes can be stored and retrieved through the services file.

 This variable is a JSON object in which the supported rule scopes as a string are each a key, the string must match the one in the list above.
 The value of the key is what is used in the drop down box when users select the scope for